Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

 Architecture

-Two services, no shared state, no database.
+Two services, no shared persistent state, and no database.

 API.
 FastAPI plus httpx.
 Polls feeds, summarizes articles, generates digests.
 The state is held in process memory (Python dicts plus an asyncio.Queue).
 Resident memory: ~150 MiB.